How do I know when I should seek therapy?

 How do I know which to get?

-Please call us or use the ‘For New Clients’ button on the home page!
+Please call us or use the ‘Ask a question’ button on the home page!
 We’ll be happy to hear what you are looking for, and can help determine which will best suit your needs.

 Where do the results go?